-Our effective tax rate decreased primarily due to a change in the estimated annual effective rate used for March 31, 2017, which was computed based on forecasted earnings.
-This change is the result of differences in forecast earnings by jurisdiction and overall global tax structure for Varex as a stand-alone company compared to the prior year when Varex was part of Varian.
-The effective tax rate for the three months ended April 1, 2016 also included discrete items for the quarter.
+Our effective tax rate decreased primarily due to differences in forecasted earnings by jurisdiction and overall global tax structure for Varex as a stand-alone company compared to the prior year when Varex was part of Varian.
+The effective tax rate for the three months ended July 1, 2016 also included discrete items for the quarter.

-In general, our effective income tax rate differs from the U.S. federal statutory rate due to increases resulting from U.S. state income tax expense and losses in foreign jurisdictions for which no benefit is recorded due to valuation allowance positions partially offset by decreases due to earnings in other foreign jurisdictions taxed at lower rates and U.S. domestic production activities deduction and research and development credits.
+In general, our effective income tax rate differs from the U.S. federal statutory rate due to increases resulting from U.S. state income tax expense and losses in foreign jurisdictions for which no benefit is recorded due to valuation allowance positions, which is partially offset by decreases due to earnings in other foreign jurisdictions that are taxed at lower rates, a U.S. domestic production activities deduction, and research and development credits.

-Discussion of Results of Operations for the Six Months Ended March 31, 2017 Compared to the Six Months Ended April 1, 2016
+Discussion of Results of Operations for the Nine Months Ended June 30, 2017 Compared to the Nine Months Ended July 1, 2016